Clinton Gutherson: 2025

 On 13 January, Gutherson alongside Damien Cook were named co-captains at St. George Illawarra for the 2025 NRL season.
 In round 1 of the 2025 NRL season, Gutherson made his club debut for St. George Illawarra in their 28-20 loss against Canterbury.

 In round 5, Gutherson scored two tries for St. George Illawarra against his former club Parramatta.
 St. George Illawarra would lose the match 23-22 in golden point extra-time.

 In round 11, Gutherson scored two tries for St. George Illawarra in their 30-26 victory over Brisbane.

 Gutherson played every game for St. George Illawarra in the 2025 NRL season as the club finished 15th on the table.

 In September, Gutherson won St. George Illawarra's player of the season award and Red V Members Player of the Year.

+2026

+Gutherson played 17 matches for St. George Illawarra in the 2026 NRL season as the club finished with the Wooden Spoon.
+It was the clubs first wooden spoon and the first any St. George affiliated side had received since 1938.